demersdesigns/sketch-batch-create-symbols/README.md

 # Usage
 Select the shapes, layers, images, or groups that you want to convert into symbols.
-Then from the Plugins menu, choose 'Batch Create Symbols'.
-The Use Layer Names option will create symbols and use the existing layer names.
-Alternatively, the Use Custom Names option will allow you to add your own name that the newly created symbols will use.
+Then from the Plugins menu, choose 'Batch Create Symbols' and pick from one of the three options.

+**Use Layer Names** will create symbols and use the existing layer names.

+**Use Custom Names** option will allow you to add your own name that the newly created symbols will use.

 This works by taking the name you enter into the input and adding a number after it for each symbol to be created.

 For example, if you have three layers, and you enter 'portfolio' as the custom name, each symbol will be named portfolio-1, portfolio-2, and portfolio-3.

+**Use Custom Folders** allows you to create symbols within a folder structure.

+If you select a layer or multiple layers and choose Custom Folders, you can enter in a series of names separated by slashes to create a series of nested folders in the insert symbols menu.

+For example, entering iOS/3x/assets/ would create iOS>3x>assets>symbol-names.

+**Please note: you must have a trailing slash at the end of your folder structure for this to work properly.**

 <img src="https://raw.githubusercontent.com/demersdesigns/sketch-batch-create-symbols/gh-pages/demo.gif" />